4K GoPro Video Processing: How to Successfully Get GoPro 4K/1080p Files Imported to Quik

 I know how frustrating it would be when you add GoPro files to Quik for cutting and highlighting your family trip but are told "no files to import".
 That would ruin your plan to cut and edit your large-sized GoPro videos in Quik for YouTube/Instagram uploading & sharing.
-Well, how to get GoPro files imported properly?
-The below methods will point you in the right direction to import GoPro (4K/2.7K/1440p/1080p) files to Quik with nary a trouble.
+Well, how to get video files imported to Quik properly?
+The methods below will point you in the right direction to import HD/UHD (4K/2.7K/1440p/1080p) files to Quik with nary a trouble.

 Currently, GoPro camera and micro SD card auto-import are the most widely used ways to add GoPro files into Quik.
 Yet, there is high likelihood that GoPro camera isn't recognized under My Device on Quick for desktop.
 Connecting micro SD card to desktop via card adapter can show the storage device on your Mac/Windows.
 But what disappoints you is that other software still won't detect your camera.